-Welcome to Hazard Perception testing site.
-Here you can find all the information you need for UK hazard perception test.
+Here you can find all the information you need for the UK hazard perception test.

 What is a hazard perception test?

 Hazard perception test is the second part of UK theory test.
-Hazard perception test is same for all vehicles, but the pass mark differs.
+Hazard perception test is same for all driving licence classes, but the amount of video clips and pass mark differs in each licence classes.

 How the hazard perception test works?

-- Then you will see 14 hazard clips (computer generated imagery CGI)
+- Then you will see 14 CGI hazard clips (computer generated imagery CGI)

 - Each hazard test video clip contains usually 1 developing hazard, but there is one clip which contains 2 hazards

 - When you notice a developing hazard, you need to click/give your response as soon as possible.
 The earlier you give your response, the higher score you will get

 - Remember to give your response as soon as you see the hazard!

 The Pass mark for hazard perception test is 44/75 (Car and motorcycle).